-- 15. In some larger premises, when only staff are on the premises and there is a security issue, it may be acceptable to restrict the number of exits immediately available such as when only security or cleaning staff are present at night, or prior to admitting persons in the morning.
+- 15. In some larger premises, when only staff are on the premises and there is a security issue, it may be acceptable to restrict the number of exits immediately available such as when only security or cleaning staff are present at night and/or when members of staff are preparing to open up the premises in the morning.
 Staff should be made fully aware of any restrictions and the number of exits that may not be immediately available.
 The number of exits remaining available should be justified by the fire safety risk assessment. - 16.
-Similarly, when premises are being used out of normal hours, including use by community or outside groups, in addition to arranging and controlling access, sufficient escape routes and exits require to be kept available for the duration of their occupation. - 17.
 Where an exit door from a room, storey or a door across an escape route has to be secured against entry, it should only be fitted with a lock or fastening which is readily operated, without a key, from the side approached by people making their escape.
-Similarly, where a secure door is operated by a code, combination, swipe or proximity card, biometric data or similar means, it should also be capable of being overridden from the side approached by people making their escape. - 18.
+Similarly, where a secure door is operated by a code, combination, swipe or proximity card, biometric data or similar means, it should also be capable of being overridden from the side approached by people making their escape. - 17.
 For outward opening final exit doors, push pad devices to BS EN 179 are suitable where occupants can be expected to be familiar with the devices.
-In other cases, panic exit devices operated by a horizontal bar to BS EN 1125, are suitable. - 19.
+In other cases, panic exit devices operated by a horizontal bar to BS EN 1125, are suitable. - 18.
 Where a door accessing an escape route, particularly a self-closing door, has a fastening which can only be opened from one side of the door, there is a need to consider that a person after passing through the door could be prevented from returning through it.
 For example, on encountering adverse conditions they may need to retrace their steps to seek an alternative escape route and should not be prevented from doing so by the type of fastening on the door.